oven-sh/bun/docs/installation.md

 1.x.y+b7982ac1318937560f38e0f8eb18f45eaa43480f
 ```

-{% details summary="Troubleshoot: command not found" %}
-**Note** — If you've installed Bun but are seeing a `command not found` error, you may have to manually add the installation directory to your `PATH`.
-In order for this change to persist across restarts, you'll need to update the configuration file for your system's shell.
+f you've installed Bun but are seeing a `command not found` error, you may have to manually add the installation directory to your `PATH`.
+First, determine what shell you're using:

-To detect your current shell:

 ```sh
 $ echo $SHELL